cyberket96/cyberket96/README.md

 I’m a **Cybersecurity Enthusiast** with a **Bachelor's degree in Cybersecurity**.
 I’m passionate about learning and improving in the field of **Security Operations**, and **Threat Intelligence**.
 I’m currently exploring **Detection Engineering** and aiming to grow my skills in this area.

+## 🚧 What I Am Working On

+- **Elastics Operations Scripts:**
+  - Working on the bash scripts to automate elasticsearch and kibana operations using bash scripts.

 ## 🔐 What I Do

 - **Security Operations (SecOps):**